One Ok Rock: 2013–2014: Jinsei×Boku=, Fool Cool Rock, and Worldwide Tour

 On January 9, 2013, One Ok Rock released the double single "Deeper Deeper/Nothing Helps", and hit 2nd place on the Oricon charts.
 The song "Nothing Helps" was used for the Japanese version of the video game DmC: Devil May Cry, and "Deeper Deeper" was used for the commercial of Suzuki Swift Sport in Japan.
 Their sixth full-length album Jinsei×Boku= was released on March 6, 2013, and managed to reach second place on the Oricon weekly chart.
 In October 2013 the band went on their first tour outside Asia and visited Europe for five concerts.
-Four out of the five concerts in Europe were sold out almost immediately.
+Most of the concerts in Europe were sold out almost immediately.

 On January 12, 2014, their album producer John Feldmann related that One Ok Rock had already started recording their forthcoming album.
 In February 2014 they visited the US to hold two concerts in New York and Los Angeles and added two more dates in Philadelphia and Toronto in May.
 They also performed at Rock on the Range in Columbus, Ohio, their first festival outside Asia.
 On May 16, the documentary film about their last Europe and Asia Tour, Fool Cool Rock, was released and played for a limited time of four weeks at select theaters.
 The film, directed by Hiroyuki Nakano, was released on DVD and Blu-ray in November 2014, with promotional screenings in Bangkok, Thailand, and Hong Kong.